Man Refuses To Divide Late Aunt's Vintage Record Collection With STBX, Suspects Her Motive Is Revenge

 Maybe OP should consider giving her a couple of records she's interested in as a gesture of goodwill, considering the lack of support she received from his family during their marriage.

 To mitigate these dynamics, it is essential for family members to engage in open, honest conversations about their feelings surrounding the inheritance.
-Experts suggest utilizing family meetings with a neutral mediator to facilitate discussions and ensure that everyone's voice is heard.
+Utilizing family meetings with a neutral mediator can facilitate discussions and ensure that everyone's voice is heard.

 This approach not only fosters understanding but can also lead to collaborative solutions regarding the distribution of treasured items that honor the deceased's memory while respecting the emotional needs of the living.